Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/skip-index.md

 description: >
     Skip index
 ---

-{% hint style="danger" %}
+{{% alert title="Warning" color="warning" %}}
-When you are creating skip indexes in non-regular \(Replicated\)MergeTree tables over non ORDER BY columns.
+When you are creating skip indexes in non-regular (Replicated)MergeTree tables over non ORDER BY columns.
 ClickHouse applies index condition on the first step of query execution, so it's possible to get outdated rows.
-{% endhint %}
+{{% /alert %}}

 ```sql
 --(1) create test table